 Carbonite CEO David Friend said his company acquired database backup vendor Zmanda because the PC cloud backup that Carbonite offers falls short for most small- and medium-sized businesses.

 Friend said Carbonite backs up 300 million new files a day to its cloud and adds a petabyte of storage every two weeks to keep up with demand for its consumer and business services.
-But he said businesses are demanding
+But he said businesses are demanding database backup to go with the PC and mobile devices that Carbonite protects.

 "We had to add database backup," Friend said.
 "Our lack of ability to back up applications like SQL and Exchange is the biggest hole in our service.
 A lot of small- and medium-sized businesses (SMBs) won't consider Carbonite because we do PC backup and not database backup.
 They say, 'We love your PC backups but we want to be able to get our PCs and servers backed up with one vendor.
 We don't want one vendor for PCs and another vendor for servers.'"